 Concerts: The ASMSU Programming Board has four student-run concert/activity departments (see Student Governance).
-These departments produce and promote rock, jazz, rhythm and blues, urban contemporary, and other forms of popular. music, as well as comedians.
-The Residence Halls Association (RHA) Special Events produce a variety of musical activities and other entertainment.
+These departments produce and promote rock, jazz, rhythm and blues, urban contemporary, and other forms of popular music, as well as comedians.
+The Residence Halls Association (RHA) produces a variety of musical activities and other entertainment.